 No clear sign of star formation is seen in this cloud.
 Its gas is incredibly cold and quiescent.
 It could be the first molecular cloud to be seen still in the process of formation.

 We are also beginning to learn about a new component of the interstellar medium: the dark molecular gas.
-Here carbon exists but is absent.
+Here carbon exists but carbon monoxide is absent.
 Perhaps one-third of the molecular gas resides in this dark form.

 One major element is still missing from this puzzle: the contribution from ionised carbon, because its emission occurs in an even harder part of the terahertz window to monitor.
 The next stage in our venture will open that window.

 The USA will launch a balloon-borne telescope that will circumnavigate the Antarctic continent, driven by the winds of the polar vortex.
-It will be followed by a built by China on the very summit of the Antarctic plateau, at the new Kunlun Observatory at Dome A.
+It will be followed by a telescope built by China on the very summit of the Antarctic plateau, at the new Kunlun Observatory at Dome A.

-Bit by bit, we're building the telescopes necessary to help shed light on carbon in space, and thus illuminate the grand cycle that influences the evolution of the galaxy around us.
+Bit by bit, we're building the telescopes necessary to help shed light on carbon in space, and thus illuminate the grand carbon cycle that influences the evolution of the galaxy around us.

 No comments: